bigfix/developer.bigfix.com/site/reference/types/file.md

 # byte &lt;integer&gt; of &lt;file&gt; : integer

 Returns the numeric value of the byte located at the offset specified by number within the file.
-Byte 0 of the file is the first byte.Example: byte 0 of file &amp;quot;C:\test.txt&amp;quot; - Returns the first byte in the specified file.
+Byte 0 of the file is the first byte.Example: byte 0 of file "C:\test.txt" - Returns the first byte in the specified file.

 # content of &lt;file&gt; : file content